PascalCorpsman/Greenfoot_for_Lazarus/README.md

 - PrimeSnake - a Snake game that helps to learn prime numbers
 - SpaceCommand - a Space invader game
 - Tetris - the implementation of the classic Tetris game
-- Wombat - try to eat leafs and dont get catched by the other wombats
+- Wombat - try to eat leafs and dont get catched by the other wombats ( source: https://github.com/mrhardman23/Leaves-and-Wombats )